WRITING THE BODY Electric

 ELIZABETH FORTESCUE: "FACEPLANT"

-[EC10]As in Here I lie, fighting for my life, once again.
+There I lay, fighting for my life, again.

 Our Clients